 Health Care Options

 The following information is intended to give you an outline of medical care options in Korea, Seoul in particular.
-For specific information on a particular hospital/clinic/doctor or for more details on Korean health services, contact:

 Emergency Medical Information Center (1339) has bilingual staff that speak Korean plus English, Japanese, or Chinese so they can interpret for you if you need help communicating with Korean medical staff while you are at a clinic or hospital.
 The staff at 1339 can also give medical advice over the phone and directly connect you with emergency services when necessary.
 So if you call and describe your symptoms, 1339 can let you know what kind of treatment you need, and, if it is deemed serious, immediately connect you with emergency services.
-(K4E Note: We have received reports in 2012 that English speakers are not available on all shifts on 1339 - ie Sunday mornings, etc.)

 Medical facilities in Korea, especially in Seoul, are generally of a high standard and many medical practitioners, doctors and dentists especially, have had excellent training either in-country, abroad, or both.
 Moreover, there are clinics and hospital that specifically target English-speaking or foreign patients.
 However, practices in even these facilities may be somewhat different in some areas than those to which you are accustomed (see NOTE below).
 English is spoken by the doctors, but not necessarily by their support or technical staff, although that is changing these days.
 You don’t have to go to international clinics only for medical treatment since English speaking medical staff can be found in almost every hospital and clinic around the country.
 However, to avoid language difficulties that may sometimes arise, it often helpful to write down one’s symptom and concerns as most Koreas read English better than they understand it.